solidzone/mailmeteor-landing/_posts/2021-07-29-google-chrome-profiles.md

 canonical: https://mailmeteor.com/blog/how-to-create-google-chrome-profile
 category: HOWTO

-meta_author: Mary Pesquest
+meta_author: Mary Pesquet
 meta_author_link: "https://mailmeteor.com"
 meta_image: /assets/img/blog/howto-google-chrome-profiles/multiple-google-chrome-profiles.png

 og_title: "How to create multiple Google Chrome profiles?
 [2021]"
 og_description: Learn how to create a Google Chrome profile.
-As well as managing them all.
+One for your business, one for the family and one for your personal Google account.
+Learn also how to manage them all.
 og_url: https://mailmeteor.com/blog/how-to-create-google-chrome-profile
 og_image: https://mailmeteor.com/assets/img/opengraph/main.jpg